Purchase the SWT01259 American Standard Trane Furnace Limit Switch from Us and Save!

 We Would Love to Help You Out and Have Your Business!

-- The SWT01259 American Standard Trane Furnace Limit Switch is a brand new OEM factory limit switch that comes in a Service First Factory OEM box.
+- The SWT01259 American Standard Trane Furnace Limit Switch is a brand new OEM factory limit switch that comes in an OEM Factory box.

 - The SWT01259 Limit Switch is used on many Trane and American Standard furnaces.

 - The specifications on the furnace limit switch are: THERMAL LIMIT, OPEN @ 190 F, CLOSE @ 160 DEG F. This means that this limit switch opens and cuts off the gas burners when the temperature inside the furnace heat exchanger reaches 190 F and closes back to allow the burners to come back on when the heat exchanger reaches a temperature of 160 Degrees F.

 - A furnace limit is a safety device that is used to cut the gas burners off if the furnace over-heats.

 - If your furnace is going off on the limit you might have an air flow problem like a dirty filter, dirty blower, slow blower motor (might need a new capacitor) stopped up evaporator coil or too much gas pressure.